 “Grant, what do you think of these hearings?” asked another reporter standing at the back of the horde.

-HOLLYWOOD BLACKLIST FICTION – Decades after the U.S. House Un-American Activities Committee, the Motion Picture Industry Council and the Waldorf Conference met, a son confronts his father’s accuser.
-First in a series.
+HOLLYWOOD BLACKLIST SERIES – Decades after the U.S. House Un-American Activities Committee held hearings, a son confronts his father’s accuser.
 4,692 words.
 Illustration by Thomas Warming.